-ACT follows a first come first serve housing policy.
 By sending in your housing application and deposit fee, you reserve your room.
+Single rooms are allocated based on need and the order that the request is received.
 The deposit is refunded at the end of the successful completion of the semester, less any fees for additional expenses or damages.

 Estimated Personal Living Costs:

 - Local Transportation: 30€ - 80€ / month

 Visa Costs: $120 approx.